clementwjl/AIH-Chatbot/README.md

 # AIH-Chatbot
 Telegram Chat Bot boilerplate code for AIH, with a script to evaluate the RAG pipeline using Ragas.

 As part of your project, you are required to implement a chatbot using Langchain.
-However, implementing a whole new web application may be too tedious and out-of-scope, so we have provided code to implement your code to a telegram bot instead!
+However, implementing a whole new web application may be too tedious and out-of-scope, so we have provided code to implement your code to a telegram bot instead.

+## Part 1: Setting up your Telegram Bot
 ## What to do:

 ### 1. Clone to your repository